0x16F/note-service/README.md

 - Each user can have a maximum of 30 notes.

 ## Documentation
-Full API documentation is available on via swagger http://localhost:6000/v0/swagger
+Full API documentation is available via swagger http://localhost:6000/v0/swagger

 ## How to Use